A Song for You

-"A Song for You" is a song written and originally recorded by rock singer and pianist Leon Russell for his first solo album Leon Russell, which was released in 1970 on Shelter Records.
+"A Song for You" is a song written and originally recorded by American rock singer and pianist Leon Russell for his self-titled debut solo album, which was released in 1970 on Shelter Records.
 A slow, pained plea for forgiveness and understanding from an estranged lover, the tune is one of Russell's best-known compositions.
 Russell sang, played piano, and played tenor horn on the recording.
 It has been performed and recorded by over 200 artists, spanning many musical genres.
 The Encyclopedia of Country Music wrote in 2012: "In 1970 Russell released his self-titled debut solo album, including such enduring songs as "Delta Lady" and "A Song for You", both written for versatile vocalist Rita Coolidge.

-One of the first versions of the song that brought it broader attention was by Andy Williams, whose single peaked at number 29 on the adult contemporary chart and number 82 on the Billboard Hot 100 in 1971.
+One of the first versions of the song was by Andy Williams, who performed it on his 1971 album You've Got a Friend.
+"A Song For You" later received broader attention from a live performance by Donny Hathaway recorded on his 1972 album, Donny Hathaway Live.
+Hathaway's iconic rendition of the song became a massive hit and a standard, often mistakenly credited as his own composition due to its profound emotional impact and gospel-infused arrangement, redefining the song for many listeners, even influencing The Carpenters' version on their album of the same name.
 Ray Charles recorded a version that earned him the 1994 Grammy Award for Best Male R&B Vocal Performance.
-Other notable versions were recorded by the Carpenters in 1972 and Herbie Hancock in 2005.

-On January 17, 2018, "A Song for You" was added to Grammy Hall of Fame.
+On January 17, 2018, "A Song for You" was added to the Grammy Hall of Fame.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

+Kodi Lee sang "A Song for You" for his first audition on America's Got Talent Season 14, which aired on May 28, 2019.
+He was awarded the Golden Buzzer for his performance by guest judge Gabrielle Union and went on to become the Season 14 winner.

 Notable cover versions

-"A Song for You" has been covered many times since its release.
+1"A Song for You" has been covered many times since its release.
 The most notable versions include the following: